-Goal 5.
+Goal 1.
 Sidewalks and other spaces that are accessible to the general public, and contribute to Lincoln Avenue's overall identity and sense of place.

-- 5.a.
+- 1.a.
 Walkability.
-Provide an unobstructed path of travel for users of all abilities that can reasonably accommodate pedestrian volumes along the corridor. - 5.b.
+Provide an unobstructed path of travel for users of all abilities that can reasonably accommodate pedestrian volumes along the corridor. - 1.b.
 Public Amenities.
-Provide a designated portion of the sidewalk adjacent to the street right-of-way for public amenities such as seating, bicycle parking, trash receptacles, bus shelters, and parkways, tree wells, or other forms of landscaping. - 5.c.
+Provide a designated portion of the sidewalk adjacent to the street right-of-way for public amenities such as seating, bicycle parking, trash receptacles, bus shelters, and parkways, tree wells, or other forms of landscaping. - 1.c.
 Enhanced Storefronts.
-If amenities and walk space are provided by property owners, allow a designated area adjacent to private property that allows for door openings from buildings, sidewalk seating, planters, and other enhancements to a building's entrance and ground floor exterior.

-Goal 6.
-A comfortable and well-connected corridor that encourages sustainable modes of travel such as walking, biking, rolling, and bus riding.
+If amenities and walk space are provided by property owners, allow a designated area adjacent to private property that allows for door openings from buildings, sidewalk seating, planters, and other enhancements to a building's entrance and ground floor exterior. - Goal 2.
+A comfortable and wellconnected corridor that encourages sustainable modes of travel such as walking, biking, rolling, and bus riding.

-- 6.a.
+- 2.a.
 Multi-Modal Environment.
-Encourage non-driving modes of travel by providing sufficient space for installations including bus shelters and bicycle racks, and exploring the potential for enhanced bicycle infrastructure along Lincoln Avenue. - 6.b.
+Encourage nondriving modes of travel by providing sufficient space for installations including bus shelters and bicycle racks. - 2.b.
 I-210 Freeway Underpass.
-Improve visual and physical conditions under the I-210 Freeway to better connect the north and south of the Plan area and promote walking within the district. - 6.c.
-East/West Mobility.
-Support the addition of signalized crossings across Lincoln Avenue, as well as bulb-outs, crosswalk treatments, landscaped medians, lighting, and other improvements that promote safe, comfortable east-west connections.
+Improve visual and physical conditions under the I-210 Freeway to better connect the north and south of the Plan area and promote walking within the district. - East/West Mobility.
+Support the addition of 2.c. signalized crossings across Lincoln Avenue, as well as bulb-outs, crosswalk treatments, landscaped medians, lighting, and other improvements that promote safe, comfortable east-west connections. - 2.d.
+Bicycle Connections.
+Support a more bicyclefriendly corridor by enhancing safety within the current shared roadway, providing signage to nearby bicycle facilities, and exploring the potential for enhanced bicycle infrastructure along Lincoln Avenue.